SystemsApproach/private5g/ran.rst

     component (a proxy) and a Near-Real-Time Controller.

-Although not shown in :numref:`Figure %s <fig-rrc-split>`, keep in mind (from :numref:`Figure %s <fig-split-ran>`) that the RRC and the PDCP, form the CU.
+Although not shown in :numref:`Figure %s <fig-rrc-split>`, keep in mind (from :numref:`Figure %s <fig-split-ran>`) that the RRC and the PDCP form the CU.
 Reconciling these two figures is a little bit messy, but to a first approximation, the PDCP corresponds to the CU-U and RRC-Proxy corresponds to the CU-C, with the RIC "lifted out" and responsible for overseeing both.
 We postpone a diagram depicting this